thejunto/handbook/content/how_we_work.md

 ####How we work simultaneously:

 Every day, we work at the same time for at least 2 hours.
+This is between 4:00pm-6:30pm (Texas Time).
 We have an #accountability channel on Slack where we post our plan for the day during the first 10 minutes of our timeshare.
 After that, each one of us works on their own tasks.